Treehouse of Horror VI: Reception

 In its original broadcast, "Treehouse of Horror VI" finished 21st in the ratings for the week of October 23 to October 29, 1995, with a Nielsen rating of 12.9.
 It was watched in approximately 12.4 million households.
 The episode was the highest-rated show on the Fox network that week.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, described it as "Complex, very assured and very clever, [...]
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, described it as "Complex, very assured and very clever, [...]
 The computer graphics are outstanding, and the final scene – as Homer enters our dimension – is one of the highlights of the entire series."
 Colin Jacobson of DVD Movie Guide said, "'Attack of the 50-Ft.
 Eyesores' stands as the strongest of the three segments.
 It doesn’t blast off the screen but it seems imaginative and fun.
 The Nightmare on Elm Street parody has its moments and comes across as generally entertaining.
 However, it lacks the bite the best pieces offer.
 Unfortunately, 'Homer3' gives us the weakest of the bunch.
 It tosses out a few funny bits, but it mostly feels like an excuse to feature some 3-D animation."
 Ryan Budke of TV Squad listed "Homer3" as the fourth best Treehouse of Horror segment and gave honorable mention to "Nightmare on Evergreen Terrace".
 Will Pfeifer of the Rockford Register Star called the episode "the best of the annual Halloween episodes".
 Mike Reiss considers the episode one of his favorites, and his favorite Treehouse installment.

-In a retrospective review for The A. V. Club, Erik Adams praises the episode's visual inventiveness: "On a deeper level, 'Treehouse of Horror' endures because it's the one time a year the Simpsons staff can fully embrace the fact they make a cartoon.
-Various fantasy episodes and trips down the non-canonical timeline also afford this chance, but 'Treehouse of Horror' is a dependable, perennial opportunity to go whole hog with the animated wackiness.
-Any given episode of The Simpsons might find Homer surviving blunt trauma (and trauma and trauma and trauma, etc.), but only in 'Treehouse of Horror VI' can he trip through an interdimensional rift and drool in state-of-the-art for-1995 computer animation."
-He also notes that "Nightmare on Evergreen Terrace" is "packed with adventurous character designs and fantastical digressions."

 In the July 26, 2007 issue of Nature, the scientific journal's editorial staff listed the "Homer3" segment among "The Top Ten science moments in The Simpsons", highlighting Cohen's "178212 + 184112=192212" equation.